-We are interested in coding games where we control a main character through his wanderings in areas of the game.
-This actor will have a very particular status and we will consider that he is one of the characteristic elements of each game.
-Add to your game Tuto1, an attribute private SimpleGhost player;
+This actor will have a particular status and we will consider that he is one of the characteristic elements of the game.
+Add therefore to your game Tuto1, an attribute :

+'''

+private SimpleGhost player;

+'''

 who will fulfill this role.
 In the method begin of Tuto1, start by giving a value to the main character by creating a SimpleGhost positioned in (18, 7) and with the image name "ghost.1".
 Then register the main character in the current area (once it has been designated) and indicate that the camera should now follow him (remember that setCurrentArea returns the current area and that the setViewCandidate allows you to focus the camera on a particular actor).
-When "zelda/Ferme" is the game's starting area (the one chosen in begin), you should get this when launching the game :
+If "zelda/Ferme" is the game's starting area (the one chosen in begin), you should get this when launching the game :

-Note: The wallpaper color can be changed in the file SwingWindow from the window.swing package, line 186.
+Note: The wallpaper color can be changed in the file SwingWindow from the window.swing package, line 182.